 Call Us Anytime if You Have Trouble

 Overall, this is a fairly simple and safe repair for you to do yourself on your broken garage door.
-But if you have any problems, feel free to call Sac’s Garage Door Repair anytime of the day or night, 7 days a week.
-We’ll be happy to give advice or come out and take a look at it.
-We offer a 100% customer satisfaction guaranty.
-We’re a local company serving the greater Sacramento area.
+But if you have any problems, concerns or questions, please call us at SACS Garage Door Repair anytime of the day or night, 7 days a week.
+We’ll be happy to simply give you advice or even come out and take a look at it.
+We offer a 100% customer satisfaction guarantee.
+We’re a local company serving the greater Sacramento and Los Angeles areas.

 Troubleshooting Garage Door Opener Repair

-About 9 times out of 10, a garage door opener is misbehaving, it’s an easy remedy- not even a repair.
+Often times when your garage door opener is misbehaving, it’s an easy remedy- not even a repair.
 Sometimes it’s just a matter of changing the batteries in your remote or fixing a fuse in the fuse box.
 Here are a couple simple things you can check before you start to consider your garage door might need repaired:

 - If you push the button on your remote and the garage door doesn’t budge at all, it’s probably a power issue.
 Start by replacing the batteries in your remote.
-Next check to see if the opener has become unplugged or the battery backup has been depleted.
+Next, check to see if the opener itself has become unplugged or the battery backup has been depleted.

-If there are other lights in the garage or house not working, it’s probably a blown fuse.
-Check the fuse box and see if any of the switches have been flipped.
+- If there are other lights in the garage or house not working, it’s probably a blown fuse.
+Check your home’s fuse box and see if any of the switches have flipped.

-You might need to reset the programming on your opener, remote and keypad.
-Consult your operating manual or look online for specific instructions for your opener.
-Each model is different.
+- You might need to reset the programming on your opener, remote and keypad.
+Consult your operating manual or look online for specific instructions for your garage door opener; each model is different.

-Quality Garage Door Service for the Sacramento Community
+Quality Garage Door Service for the Sacramento and Los Angeles Communities

-But we’ve been faithfully serving the Sacramento area for years with quality garage door installation and repair, and have recently expanded into the Los Angeles area as well.
+We’ve been faithfully serving the Sacramento area for years with quality garage door installation and repair, and have recently expanded into the Los Angeles area as well.
 We are garage door experts, and we pride ourselves on our friendly, quality and efficient customer service.
 All of our work is certified and guaranteed.
 You don’t have to worry about uninsured workers or paying a whole fee just to be left with a half-finished project.
 Our business model is centered on serving our customers like they’re our own family, so if you’re not completely satisfied, we’ll fix it until you are.
 That’s our policy.